jfftck/Sqeezz_v4/README.md

 - Built with Pythonic design
 - All the functions are exposed to allow extension of the library
 - No external dependencies outside the standard Python libraries
+- Handlers for common validations with the ability to create custom validations

 Wishlist
 --------